• About TTT

 Hermann Park

-Located in the heart of Houston, Hermann Park is one of the largest city parks in America, with lush greenery and walking paths that wind through beautiful trees.
-It offers a wide variety of activities, from boating on Lake Plaza to hiking trails in the wooded areas, as well as playing golf or tennis.
-There are also plenty of picnic areas for families wanting to spend time together outdoors.
-If I could tell first-timers to Houston what to do on a day, it would be to visit Hermann Park.
+Located in the heart of Houston, Hermann Park is one of the largest city parks in America.
+It has lush greenery and walking paths that wind through beautiful trees.
+The park offers various activities, from boating on Lake Plaza to hiking trails in the wooded areas and playing golf or tennis.
+There are also plenty of picnic areas for families wanting to spend time outdoors.
+If I could tell first-timers in Houston what to do in a day, it would be to visit Hermann Park.

 Japanese Garden – 5 acres of mouth-watering strolling gardens and elegant landscapes.